cyberbeast/GeneSequenceAnalysisFramework-v2/README.md

 *See the section on Description of Drawbacks of GSAF 1.0 for a more verbose explanation of the drawbacks.*

+The primary objective of the latest framework has been to address all these drawbacks and to implement new features.
+Description of these improvements and features will be added soon as a separate section.

 ### Description of Drawbacks of GSAF 1.0 ###
 * #### High data processing and analysis time ####
 >Using the approach that was previously devised for a graph based analysis of gene data required a substantial amount of time for execution.
 The longest I remember running the program when developing the framework was 4 days before the process (sadly, and unfortunately) revealed an error towards the end.